mredig/SKUtilities2/README.md

 ### Getting Started
 #### Objective C

-Copy or link to the following files into your SpriteKit project.
+Copy or link to the following files into your SpriteKit project (these files are conveniently located inside the folder titled "SKUtilities2-Include").

 * SKUtilities2.h
 * SKUtilities2.m